 Opening Doors to College | This 36-minute film shows how students like Curtis, Janet, Fudia, and Missy are leading this inclusion revolution as they immerse themselves in classes, residential life, extracurricular activities, and the entire college experience at Millersville and Temple Universities.

 College Planning for Students with Disabilities |

-Find a scad of resources about education after high school, such as:
+Find a scad of resources about funding for education after high school.